 The list of existing market failures is far from convincing.
-Let me deal with these in a different order, reflecting their historical importance in the evolution of PSB.
+Let me deal with these in a different order reflecting their historical importance in the evolution of PSB.

 Firstly, spectrum scarcity.
-The original reason for a nationalised BBC monopoly had nothing to do with cultural values or inadequate programme quality and diversity.
-It was an administrative solution to the perceived threat of radio frequency interference or congestion - or, as it was colourfully put at the time, 'bedlam of the airwaves' (Coase 1947, 1948, 1950, 1954).
-There was a growing concern that the commercial use of spectrum would lead to radio interference and congestion, thus reducing the sound quality and reception of radio services.
-More importantly, it would challenge the Post Office's monopoly of wireless telegraphy.
-The bureaucratic solution proposed by the Post Office was to nationalise the then British Broadcasting Company, which had been set up by radio manufacturers as a way to increase sales of their wireless sets.2 Commercial radio was prohibited.
+The original reason for a nationalised BBC monopoly had nothing to do with cultural values, or inadequate programme quality and diversity.
+It was an administrative solution to the perceived threat of radio frequency interference or congestion - or as it was colourfully put at the time "bedlam of the airwaves" (Coase 1947, 1948, 1950, 1954).
+There was a growing concern that the commercial use of spectrum would lead to radio interference and congestion, thus reducing the sound quality and reception of radio services, but more importantly interfering with the Post Office's monopoly of wireless telegraphy.
+The bureaucratic solution proposed by the Post Office was to nationalise the then British Broadcasting Company which had been set up by radio manufacturers as a way to increase sales of their wireless sets.
+Commercial radio was prohibited.
 The idea was that, if there were a statutory monopoly service, then the technical interference problems could be dealt with by internal administrative means through government departments or other government bodies.

-Of course, airwave scarcity and congestion were not market failures in themselves but the direct consequence of the refusal to establish property rights and a market in radio spectrum bandwidth.
-As Coase (1959, 1960) showed, and as is recognised and accepted today, the solution is to define property rights in bandwidth and allow these to be enforced as one does land, physical and intellectual property rights.
+Of course airwave scarcity and congestion were not market failures in themselves but the direct consequence of the refusal to establish property rights and a market in radio spectrum bandwidth.
+As Coase (1959 and 1960) showed, and which is recognised and accepted today, the solution is to define property rights in bandwidth, and allow these to be enforced as one does land, physical and intellectual property rights.
 While this may have been a bit more complicated and required some technological advances, it was not a market failure in itself.

-2 The original shareholders were British Thomson-Houston, General Electric, Marconi, and Metropolitan-Vickers.
+2 The original shareholders were British Thomson-Houston, General Electric, Marconi, and Metropolitan-Vickers

 The nationalisation of the airwaves had very adverse consequences in creating a programme monopoly, denying the entertainment and information services that many wanted.
-It also led to the squandering of the radio spectrum on inefficient uses, often by government departments, state monopoly entities and the civil and military defence forces - spectrum was allocated to the wrong people/entities for the wrong purposes.
-The auctioning of ITV/Channel 3 franchises in the late 1980s, and then 3G mobile licences in the 1990s, together with the increasing acceptance that spectrum could be sold and traded, has led to the release of more spectrum and its reassignment to more commercially valuable uses.
+It also led to the squandering of the radio spectrum on inefficient uses often by government departments, state monopoly entities, and the civil and military defence forces - spectrum was allocated to the wrong people/entities for the wrong purposes.
+The auctioning of ITV/Channel 3 franchises in the late 1980s, and then 3G mobile licences in the 1990s, together with the increasing acceptance that spectrum could be sold and traded has led to the release of more spectrum, and its re-assignment to more commercially valuable uses.

-Notwithstanding this, today, despite the privileged position of the BBC and C4 in obtaining spectrum free of charge, these services are transmitted using a variety of platforms, including digital terrestrial, satellite, cable and the Internet (Figure 3).
+Notwithstanding this, today, despite the privileged position of the BBC and C4 in obtaining spectrum free of charge, their services are transmitted using a variety of platforms including digital terrestrial, satellite, cable and the Internet (Figure 3).
+These platform or delivery systems do not suffer from limited channel capacity.

-Figure 3 How PSB channels are delivered to viewers, 2014
+Figure 3: How PSB channels are delivered to viewers, 2014